Loading Levels and Basic Movement

 are float

 You should now hop in the four directions based on the WASD keys.
-Keep in mind that holding down a key should still only hop once, on the initial leading edge!
+Keep in mind that holding down a key should only hop once, on the initial leading edge!
 Also verify that you can’t hop off-screen.

 Vehicle and Log Movement

-Since Vehicle
+Vehicle

 and Log